Chiranjeev2018/rahul-dev-setup/README.md

 rahul-dev-setup
 ===============

-This repository contains instructions to setup a development environment in Linux.
+This repository contains scripts to setup a development environment in Linux.